Saint Giles Church, Nymburk

-The temple is an example of brick Gothic architecture, except of a few parts which are made from sandstone.
+The temple is an example of brick Gothic architecture, excepting a few parts which are made from sandstone.
 Its thin tower reaches 66 m and together with mediaeval ramparts creates a characteristic silhouette of the town.
 The dean's church was initially dedicated to Saint Nicholas, during the Thirty Years' War the dedication changed to Saint Giles.
 The church is a cultural monument of the Czech Republic.

 History

 Church foundation

 Due to a lack of preserved historical sources, it is hard to specify the time of its foundation.
 Yet historians assume, on the base of the architecture style analysis, connection between foundation of the town and the church origin.
 The oldest document referring about the town history is a charter of Ottokar II about foundation Nymburk's Dominican monastery at the end of the 13th century.
 Mendicant monastery foundation probably went hand to hand with origin of the town, a rectory and a church, that days it was the church of St. Nicholas.
 Therefore, church beginnings are estimated during the reign of Ottokar II and the construction during the reign of his son Wenceslaus II.
 Special rare technic of fair-face brickwork was probably brought here by town settlers.
 These settlers, professional town founders, from the north-west Flanders, were commissioned by Ottokar II.